Niyati1123/Niyati1123/README.md

 ## Hi, I'm Niyati! 👋

-I am a Bioinformatics Professional with a Master’s in Bioinformatics from University of Birmingham, specializing in Bulk RNA Sequencing, NGS, and multi-omics studies.
+I am a Data Manager at the Cancer Clinical Informatics Team (CCI), Department of Oncology, University of Cambridge.
+I completed my masters in bioinformatics from University of Birmingham, specializing in Bulk RNA Sequencing, NGS, and multi-omics studies.
 I bridge biology and informatics to extract actionable insights using data analysis, machine learning, and advanced visualization techniques.
 I enjoy collaborating with biologists, clinicians, and data scientists to uncover patterns that drive discovery and innovation.

 ### Key expertise: